pnemani1993/collection/golang/Basics.md

 go.mod file defines the modules and tracks the modules that provide those packages.

 Package
 : A package is a way to group functions.
+Every Go program is made up of packages.

+- Programs start running in pacakge main.
+- By convention, the package name is the same as the last element of the import path.
+For instance, the "math/rand" package comprises files that begin with the statement package rand.
 - A package is generally made up of all the files in the same directory.
 - A main function is executed by default when the main package is run.
+- In Go a name is exported if it starts with a capital letter.
+When importing a package, you can refer only to its exported name.

 ## go.sum files ##
 A module may have a text file named go.sum in its root directory, alongside its go.mod file.
 The go.sum file contains cryptographic hashes of the module’s direct and indirect dependencies.
 When the go command downloads a module .mod or .zip file into the module cache, it computes a hash and checks that the hash matches the corresponding hash in the main module’s go.sum file. go.sum may be empty or absent if the module has no dependencies or if all dependencies are replaced with local directories using replace directives.